 The Federal Chancellery and Chancellor (Bundeskanzlei, Chancellerie fédérale, Cancelleria federale, Chanzlia federala) supports the Council.

-The Council and the chancellor are elected by the United Assembly of both chambers of the parliament for a period of four years after the general elections.
+The Council and the chancellor are elected by the United Assembly of both chambers of the parliament for four years after the general elections.
 So far, the Council does not differ fundamentally from other democracies.

 However, appearances are deceptive.
-In many respects, the Council differs from other traditional parliamentary or presidential systems.
+The Council differs from other traditional parliamentary or presidential systems in many respects.

 Firstly, the number of seven ministers (Bundesräte/Bundesrätinnen) and ministries (Departements) is laid down in the Constitution.
 This number has remained unchanged since 1848.